Springfield Township, Summit County, Ohio: Geography

+The unincorporated community and census-designated place of Sawyerwood is located in the north-central area of the township.
+It borders the Ellet neighborhood of Akron.

 It is about 14.7 sqmi in size (Springfield Township, 2003-2004).

 Name and history

 It is one of eleven Springfield Townships statewide.
 It was part of the Connecticut Western Reserve.
 It is named after the Connecticut River Valley city of Springfield, Massachusetts.